gohugoio/hugoDocs/content/en/contribute/documentation.md

 If the title in the "See also" sidebar is ambiguous or the same as another page, you can define an alternate title in the front matter:

 {{< code-toggle file=hugo >}}
-title = "Long descriptive title" linkTitle = "Short title"
+title = 'Long descriptive title' linkTitle = 'Short title'
 [params]
-alt_title = "Whatever you want"
+alt_title = 'Whatever you want'
 {{< /code-toggle >}}

 Use of the alternate title is limited to the "See also" sidebar.